 - The neat thing about Pi is that it is the same for any circle – whether it’s a Frisbee, a homemade pie (like the one you’ll see in our Pi video), or your wedding ring.
 That’s because it’s a ratio, not a measurement of a particular circle.

 - To find the area of a circle, the formula is Pi x R2.
 (Pi times the radius squared.)
 That means that to find the area of a circle, you first measure the length of its widest point across (the diameter), divide that in half (that tells you the radius), and multiply the result times Pi (3.14).
 You now know the area of your circle.

 - To find the circumference of a circle, the formula is Pi x D. (Pi times the diameter.)
 That means that you have to measure the width of the circle at its widest point (the diameter) and multiply that times Pi (3.14).
 Viola!
 You now know the distance you will have to go if someone makes you walk around something big and round, like a huge Pie that was baked by Brownies for a county fair.

-And here are some facts about Pi that you probably didn’t know before you watched our new video . . .
+And here are some facts about Pi that you may not have known before you watched our video . . .